 Alzheimer’s disease research has developed to a point where scientists can look beyond treating symptoms to think about addressing underlying disease processes.
-In ongoing clinical trials, scientists are developing and testing several possible interventions, including immunization therapy, drug therapies, cognitive training, physical activity, and treatments used for cardiovascular and diabetes.
+In ongoing clinical trials, scientists are developing and testing several possible interventions, including immunization therapy, drug therapies, cognitive training, physical activity, and treatments used for cardiovascular disease and diabetes.

 Caring for a person with Alzheimer’s disease can have high physical, emotional, and financial costs.
 The demands of day-to-day care, changes in family roles, and decisions about placement in a care facility can be difficult.
 There are several evidence-based approaches and programs that can help, and researchers are continuing to look for new and better ways to support caregivers.